 - 11.1.
 Pupils are marked present if they are in the school when the register is taken.
 If a pupil leaves the school premises after registration, they are still counted as present for statistical purposes. - 11.2.
 It is the duty of the parent/carers to ensure that children attend school on time.
 This encourages habits of good timekeeping and lessens any possible classroom disruption and lost learning.
 However, it is also recognised that pupils are sometimes late due to reasons such as caring for parents/carers or siblings, or transport difficulties. - 11.3.
 If a pupil starts arriving late to the school on a regular basis, the school will work with the pupil and family to find out why the pupil is late or whether there are any 'in-school barriers' and whether any support is needed for the pupil or family, in order to support the pupil to attend on time. - 11.4.
 The Headteacher will meet with parents/carers of pupils who are frequently late, to further discuss reasons for lateness and seek solutions to enable more punctual attendance. - 11.5.
-Morning registration - Our gates open at 8.30am and close at 8.45 am.
-Children should enter via their year group gates and make their way to their classroom.
-Children are encouraged to arrive from this time in order for them to settle in the classroom ready to learn. - Our pupils must arrive before 8.45am - Pupils arriving after 8.45am should enter via the school office and will be marked as late (L) which still counts as present.
-See DfE attendance codes at Appendix 1 - If a pupil arrives after the close of registration after 9.15 am, they will be marked with the unauthorised absence code 'Late after registers close' (U) for the morning session.
+Morning registration - Our gates open at 08:45 and children are encouraged to arrive from this time in order for them to settle in the classroom reading to learn. - Our pupils must arrive before 08.55 - Pupils arriving after 09.00 will be marked as late (L) which still counts as present.
+See DfE attendance codes at Appendix 1 - If a pupil arrives after the close of registration after 09:30, they will be marked with the unauthorised absence code 'Late after registers close' (U) for the morning session.
 If a pupil arrives late after the registers close due to a valid reason, such as an unavoidable medical appointment, their absence will be marked with the appropriate authorised absence code.

 - 11.6.
-Afternoon registration - The afternoon register is taken 1pm for all year groups and will remain open 1.10pm - If a pupil has been out of school during the morning and/or lunchtime session and arrives at school after the times set out above, they will be marked (L) - which counts as present. - If a pupil arrives after 1.10pm, they will be marked with the unauthorised absence code 'Late after registers close' (U) for the afternoon session.
+Afternoon registration - The afternoon register is taken at 13:15 for all year groups and will remain open until 13:20 - If a pupil has been out of school during the morning and/or lunchtime session and arrives at school after the times set out above, they will be marked (L) - which counts as present. - If a pupil arrives after 13:20, they will be marked with the unauthorised absence code 'Late after registers close' (U) for the afternoon session.
 If a pupil arrives late after the afternoon registers close due to a valid reason, such as an unavoidable medical appointment, their absence will be marked with the appropriate authorised absence code.